 This course is an optional athletic training clinical education course reserved for students who will be completing a summer athletic training educational experience.
 Students will be expected to build upon their acquired knowledge to actively engage in facilitated integration of skills and abilities previously covered in the curriculum.
 Students will be assigned to clinical education experiences under the direct supervision of a preceptor.
 Students will explore evidence-based practice and reflect upon their clinical experiences to facilitate critical thinking and clinical decision making skills development.
-Students must complete a minimum of 50 and a maximum of 500 clinical hours.
+Students must complete a minimum of 50 and a maximum of 500 clinical hours.Prerequisite: Admission into the Athletic Training Program.
 (GR)